anton-mel/pie/README.md

 [Pie](https://github.com/pie-project/pie) (SOSP'25) 0.5 is about half a
 million lines of code.
 This repo rebuilds it from scratch in about a thousand, one chapter per branch.
-Each chapter builds on the previous one, adds one feature, and explains in its README how it fits in.
+Each chapter builds on the previous one, adds one feature, and explains in its README.

 > [!NOTE]
 > Check out a chapter's branch and follow its **Read Order**.